Mills Novelty Company: History

 In 1904, Mills Novelty Company was an exhibitor at the Louisiana Purchase Exposition, the 1904 St. Louis World's Fair.
 Its pavilion was run by Ode D. Jennings, who would later establish a competitor to Mills.

 In 1906, Bert Mills left school at the age of 14 to work for Mills.
 He would later establish a separate company, Bert E. Mills Corporation, and, in 1946, help to develop the first vending machines to sell hot coffee.

 In 1907, Herbert S. Mills collaborated with Charles Fey, the inventor of the slot machine, to produce the Mills Liberty Bell.

 In 1926, the company had moved to a plant of 375000 sqft, comprising a factory and administrative building, at 4100 Fullerton Avenue in the northwest of Chicago.
 Mills would distinguish itself by being one of only a few firms to manufacture both machines for gambling and vending machines.

 In 1928, Mills entered the market for coin-operated radios and multi-selection phonographs.
 Between 1929 and 1948, the company manufactured and sold jukeboxes by the names of Hi-Boy, Troubadour, Dancemaster, Do-Re-Me, Swing King, Zephyr, Studio, Throne of Music, Empress, Panoram (a film-playing jukebox), and Constellation.
+A 1935 Dancemaster jukebox may be seen and heard at the Musical Museum, Brentford, England.

 By May 1935, the company was run by the four sons of Herbert Stephen Mills: Fred L. Mills was President, Ralph J. Mills was Vice President in Charge of Sales, Herbert S. Mills Jr. was Treasurer and manager of the plant, and Hayden Mills was Secretary.
 The family's wealth included a private yacht named Minoco, after the family firm.

 In about 1935, Mills was engaged by Coca-Cola to produce a standing dry automatic cooled vendor for bottles.
 The result, the model 47, was the first of its kind for Cola-Cola.
 By the late 1930s, gum vending machines were being installed by Mills Automatic Merchandising Corporation of New York.
 The machines made use of technology protected by United States patents assigned to Mills Novelty Company, including number 1,869,616.

 In 1940, the Mills company introduced Soundies, short 16mm musical films played in a coin-operated movie jukebox, its projection and sound mechanism made by RCA.
 Wartime restrictions curtailed manufacturing of the jukeboxes, but the Mills company continued to produce and distribute new films for them into 1947.